miraymen/pix2surf/README.md

 We do not own the copyrights to these images and hence they cannot be released.
 These can be obtained using a web scraper.
-Once these images have been obtained, we obtain silhouettes of these clothing images by a mixture of manual and autmatic [grab cut](https://docs.opencv.org/3.4/d8/d83/tutorial_py_grabcut.html) execution.
+Once these images have been obtained, we obtain silhouettes of these clothing images by a mixture of manual and autmatic execution of [grab cut](https://docs.opencv.org/3.4/d8/d83/tutorial_py_grabcut.html) .

 Sample masks and texture images are stored in the `./train/data` directory.
 The code for obtaining the correspondence and texture maps is in the `./prep_data` directory.
-All the three scripts for silhouette matching, correspondence extraction and texture map extraction can be executed using the command
+All three scripts for silhouette matching, correspondence extraction and texture map extraction can be executed using the command

 `python ./prep_data/run.py`

 The dependencies for running the three scripts can be found in the `requirements_prep_data.txt` file

-Once the data has been obtained, the mapping and segmentation networks can be trained using the scripts provided in the `train` directory using the commands
+Once the data has been obtained, the mapping and segmentation networks can be trained using the scripts provided in the `train` directory using the commands :

 `python train_seg.py`